Screen#

 clear screen#

-The clear screen block clears all drawings and text from the robot’s screen and resets the cursor position to row 1, column 1.
+The clear screen stack block clears all drawings and text from the robot’s screen and resets the cursor position to row 1, column 1.

-clear screen block#
+clear screen stack block#

 clear screen